singhvis29/Hands_On_LLM_WR/README.md

 ### Ch-12: Fine-Tuning Generational Models
 1. In this chapter, we explore the two most common methods for fine-tuning text generation models, supervised fine-tuning and preference tuning.
 2. There are 3 main steps which lead to creating a high-quality LLM
-   a.
-Language Modeling - Pretrain on one or more massive text datasets to produce a base model (pretrained or foundational model)
+   * Language Modeling - Pretrain on one or more massive text datasets to produce a base model (pretrained or foundational model)
-   b.
-Supervised Fine-tuning - With supervised fine-tuning (SFT), we can adapt the base model to follow instructions.
+   * Supervised Fine-tuning - With supervised fine-tuning (SFT), we can adapt the base model to follow instructions.
 During this fine-tuning process, the parameters of the base model are updated to be more in line with our target task.
-   c.
-Preference tuning - Preference tuning is a form of fine-tuning and, as the name implies, aligns the output of the model to our preferences, which are defined by the data that we give it.
+   * Preference tuning - Preference tuning is a form of fine-tuning and, as the name implies, aligns the output of the model to our preferences, which are defined by the data that we give it.
 3. Supervised Fine-tuning (SFT)
-   a.
-Full Fine-tuning - The main difference between language model pretraining and full fine-tuning is that in this now use a smaller but labeled dataset whereas the pretraining process was done on a large dataset without any labels.
+   * Full Fine-tuning - The main difference between language model pretraining and full fine-tuning is that in this now use a smaller but labeled dataset whereas the pretraining process was done on a large dataset without any labels.
-   b.
-Parameter-Efficient Fine-Tuning (PFET) - Instead of updating all parameters of an LLM we focus on updating limited parameter to fine-tune the model.
+   * Parameter-Efficient Fine-Tuning (PFET) - Instead of updating all parameters of an LLM we focus on updating limited parameter to fine-tune the model.
 Adapters are a core component of many PEFT-based techniques.
 The method proposes a set of additional modular components inside the Transformer that can be fine-tuned to improve the model’s performance on a specific task without having to fine-tune all the model weights.
+   * Low-Rank Adaptation (LoRA) - LoRA is a widely used and effective technique for PFET, it creates a small subset of the base model to fine-tune instead of adding layers to the model.
+E.g. a 10x10 matrix can be replaced by 2 10x1 matrix for updating parameters
+   * We can make LoRA even more efficient by reducing the memory requirements of the model’s original weights before projecting them into smaller matrices.
+The weights of an LLM are numeric values with a given precision, which can be expressed by the number of bits like float64 or float32.
+This process is called **quantization**.
+With quantization, we aim to lower the number of bits while still accurately representing the original weight values.
+   * Disadvantage of quantization is that when directly mapping higher precision values to lower precision values, multiple higher precision values might end up being represented by the same lower precision values.
+   * We use a technique called QLoRA to overcome this, the authors of QLoRA technique used blockwise quantization to map certain blocks of higher precision values to lower precision values.
+Instead of directly mapping higher precision to lower precision values, additional blocks are created that allow for quantizing similar weights.
+   * A nice property of neural networks is that their values are generally normally dis‐ tributed between –1 and 1.
+This property allows us to bin the original weights to lower bits based on their relative density.
+   * We fine-tune a completely open source and smaller version of Llama, TinyLlama, to follow instructions using the QLoRA procedure.